 Create a new workbook in Insights

-- Open Insights for ArcGIS.
+- Open ArcGIS Insights.
 Click Start New Workbook and use the Add to Page dialog box to navigate to the Excel tab and either browse to or drag and drop your Excel file.
 The dataset will be added to My Data and a holding card will appear in your workbook.

 - Open the Dataset Options for your layer and choose Enable Location.
 Use the Longitude and Latitude fields and the Web Mercator Spatial Reference to set the location.